nova0821/iotjs-wiki/Inside-IoT.js.md

 `ReqWrap` if for wrapping libuv request (e.g. read file).
 Because every libuv I/O request in IoT.js links to a Javascript function that treats result of the request, `ReqWrap` manages the lifecycle of the callback function object and has member function called `jcallback()` to retrieve the function object.

+Normally `ReqWrap` is created when there is a request and freed after the request is treated.

 Note that `ReqWrap` does not inherits [`HandleWrap`](#handlewrap) to wrapping the callback function object.
 This is because it need to prevent the callback function from being reclaimed by GC until finish handling the result.
 As `HandleWrap` just hand over the managing lifecycle to Javascript engine without increasing reference count, we could not guarantee liveness of the callback function object if we use `HandleWrap`.

-On the other hand, `ReqWrap` manages the reference count for callback function by itself - increasing reference count for the callback function when it is being created and decreasing when it is being freed guaranteeing the liveness of callback function during request processing.
+On the other hand, `ReqWrap` manages the reference count for callback function by itself - increasing reference count for the callback function when it is being created and decreasing when it is being freed guaranteeing the liveness of callback function during processing request.
-Also the function will be collected by GC when it need to be.
+Also the function could be collected by GC when it need to be after request finished.

 ***